Mornington Peninsula, VictoriaARENA Program

 United Energy Distribution Pty Limited, The Australian National University, Mojo Power, ACT Environment and Planning Directorate, DELWP (Victoria), ActewAGL Distribution

-deX is a prototype online marketplace that will provide a way for households and businesses with rooftop solar and battery storage systems to be paid for allowing electricity network businesses to access their rooftop solar and stored electricity to strengthen the grid.
+Decentralised Energy Exchange (deX) is a prototype online marketplace that will provide a way for households and businesses with rooftop solar and battery storage systems to be paid for allowing electricity network businesses to access their rooftop solar and stored electricity to strengthen the grid.

 The Australian electricity market is being challenged by significant change, and is evolving quickly away from a traditional electricity model based on large power generators and long networks.
 Innovative energy products and services are rapidly emerging that are giving consumers greater choice and control over their relationship with the energy market, including how their electricity is delivered and consumed.